Complete-Genomics/denovo_OLC/README.md

 `placed_reads >= 5` brought both cohorts under the line without relying on any post-assembly polishing (tail_raw 2.10%, merged pool 1.09%), at the cost of a small chimera-rate increase (decidable-basis chimera on tail_raw rose from 5.52% to 5.65%) and a higher primary-candidate fallback rate.

+This threshold was adopted as the production default based on a joint weighing of chimera rate, severe-loss rate, and mean identity, not because it dominates every tested approach on any single metric in isolation: the candidate-chimera GBDT can push chimera rate lower still (below), but at the cost of driving severe-loss to more than four times the acceptance line;
+Racon polishing can push mean identity higher, but its own severe-loss sits at a separate, stricter safety boundary and it requires additional minimap2/Racon inference cost. `placed_reads >= 5` is the only approach that clears the acceptance line on its own -- without any model inference or post-assembly polishing -- through a single gate-threshold change, which is what makes it deterministic, auditable, cheap to reason about, and easy to roll back, and is why it was chosen as the production default over both GBDT and Racon.
 Racon polishing had originally been evaluated as the planned fix for this same severe-loss gap; it was superseded by this cheaper rule change and was not carried forward into production.
-Before this default was finalized, a 3,000-UMI hs8 end-to-end canary validated the complete opt-in DAG (candidate selection, junction QC over all candidates, shadow scoring, downstream QC) on real, non-mock data, confirming that the relevant Snakemake dependencies resolve correctly outside the two Zymo evaluation cohorts as well.
+Before this default was finalized, a 3,000-UMI hs8 end-to-end canary validated the complete DAG (candidate selection, junction QC over all candidates, shadow scoring, downstream QC) on real, non-mock data, confirming that the relevant Snakemake dependencies resolve correctly outside the two Zymo evaluation cohorts as well.

 Six paths that would have let the model act directly on candidate selection were each evaluated and closed.
 Unconstrained model-driven reselection